-The program fee for the 2014-2015 academic year is 59,214.00; for a single semester the fee is 29,607.00.
+The program fee for the 2012-2013 academic year is \$57, 212; for a single semester, the fee is \$28,606.
 Students at Dickinson College will receive invoices from the Student Accounts Office that show credit for the \$300 confirmation fee and any applicable amounts from your financial aid package.

-The program fee includes the following: tuition and fees at Yonsei University, university housing (dormitory), local transportation subsidy, program excursion allowance, and settling in costs.
-Not included are: travel costs to/from Seoul, required health and accident insurance purchased in the U.S., visa expenses, books, clothing, personal entertainment, vacation travel, and other personal expenses.
+The program fee includes the following: tuition and fees, room and board, and scheduled group excursions.
+Not included in the above charges are: travel costs to/from Bologna, required health and accident insurance (purchased in the U.S.), visa expenses, books, clothing, entertainment, vacation travel, meals during vacation periods, and personal expenses, i.e. cell phones.

 Arrangements for any type of monthly payment plan options should be made as soon as possible through Tuition Management Systems (1-800-722-4867, x 775, or www.afford.com).
 If the balance due on your account is not paid by the deadline noted on the billing, or if special arrangements have not been made with Student Accounts (Tel.
-717-245-1953 or email: stuaccts@dickinson.edu), you will not be allowed to participate in the program.
+717-245-1953 or email: stuacets@dickinson.edu), you will not be allowed to participate in the program.